vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/flowchart.md

 ### Links

-A external link can be added to a node with the `:>` operator.
+An external link can be added to a node with the `:>` operator.

 The `st` node is linked with `http://www.google.com` and will open a new tab because `[blank]` is at the end of the URL.